 This web hosting provider comparison can help to find the limits with each company, and what you get as features and offers.
 So, remember that you need affordable hosting that suits your needs and saves you money at once.

 Bluehost is a recommended and quality web hosting for small businesses.
 They offer professional support and a large variety of services.
 On the other side, their prices are expensive if you compare them to the iPage, especially, for the starter plan.
 You can also take a look at the other Bluehost packages to compare.

 Even, if you consider their professional plan that comes with unlimited hosting, you will find it expensive.
 Just compare it to the essential plan of iPage, and you will find that you get the same features, with more functions and resources, but at a cheaper price.

 I’ve found that the Bluehost tutorials are just a step by step paragraphs.
 There is no way to find screenshots and videos there.
-That’s not helpful for beginners who wants a simple to use tool with a step by step web hosting tutorials.
+That’s not helpful for beginners who want a simple to use tool with step-by-step web hosting tutorials.